MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_request_completion_params.md

-#### PipeRead.Buffer

-If the driver has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeformatrequestforread.md">WdfUsbTargetPipeFormatRequestForRead</a>, this member contains the driver-supplied handle to the memory object that contains data that was read from the pipe.

-#### PipeRead.Length

-If the driver has called any method that <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/working-with-usb-pipes">reads from a pipe</a> sends a control transfer (except <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md">WdfUsbTargetDeviceFormatRequestForUrb</a>), this member contains the number of bytes that were received.

-If the driver called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md">WdfUsbTargetDeviceFormatRequestForUrb</a>, it can obtain the length value from the URB whose handle is in <b>Parameters.PipeUrb.Buffer</b>.

-#### PipeRead.Offset

-If the driver has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeformatrequestforread.md">WdfUsbTargetPipeFormatRequestForRead</a>, this member contains the driver-supplied buffer offset.

 ### -field Parameters.PipeRead.Buffer

 If the driver has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeformatrequestforread.md">WdfUsbTargetPipeFormatRequestForRead</a>, this member contains the driver-supplied handle to the memory object that contains data that was read from the pipe.